 Navigating the complex medical device registration in Indonesia can be significantly streamlined by engaging Indonesian regulatory affairs experts.
 These professionals possess a nuanced understanding of the local regulatory landscape, thereby accelerating the registration process.
 They provide valuable insights into regulatory requirements, ensuring the dossier aligns with the expectations of the Indonesian Health Ministry.
 Their expertise is instrumental in averting common pitfalls that could potentially derail the registration process, ensuring a smoother pathway toward market entry.

-A foreign manufacturer of medical products must set up its own subsidiary, a manufacturing unit, or an accredited distributor within the country to serve as their local representative for this process.
-Direct application for product registration by foreign manufacturers is not permitted without a local office or an official distributor in Indonesia.
-This differs from other Asian nations, where independent third parties can often serve as legal agents.
+A foreign manufacturer of medical products must appoint a local representative, known as the local agent, who is responsible for the registration process in Indonesia.
+Direct application for product registration by foreign manufacturers is not permitted without a local agent.
+This local agent can be an independent third party authorized to act on behalf of the manufacturer.
 Nonetheless, there are cases where “nominal” distributors may function similarly to independent third-party agents.

 Effective Communication with Regulatory Authorities